 Congratulations on becoming a soon-to-be mom!
 You’re about to embark on a wonderful journey filled with exciting new changes in your life–and your body!
 From nutrition to exercise and personal care, pregnancy comes with an exhaustive list of dos and don’ts in order to keep both you and baby happy and healthy.
-But what about sun exposure and sunscreen use?
+But what about sun exposure?
+Is your sunscreen safe for pregnancy?
 Are they taken into consideration?

 What skin changes occur during pregnancy?Many changes occur inside the body during pregnancy, so it’s not surprising to also notice some common external changes in the first few months.
 Higher hormone levels and increased blood flow can cause a number of noticeable skin changes, such as:

 1) Darker skinHormonal changes during pregnancy increase the amount of melanin (the “tanning” hormone) your body produces, which protects the skin from UV light.
 You may notice that your freckles and moles are more noticeable and your areolas, nipples and labia have darkened.
 About two out of three expecting moms will experience this change.
 The increase in pigmentation can also cause melasma, also known as “pregnancy mask,” which causes dark spots to appear on the face.
 In fact, over 50% of pregnant women will develop melasma during pregnancy.
-Hyperpigmentation of the skin, which is very common when expecting, can also be heightened and aggravated by sun exposure, so using a natural and effective sunscreen is important to control it, especially during the first trimester.
+Hyperpigmentation of the skin, which is very common when expecting, can also be heightened and aggravated by sun exposure.
+So using a natural and effective sunscreen that is safe for pregnancy is important to control it, especially during the first trimester.

 2) More sensitive skinHigher hormone levels can disrupt the skin’s protein balance, making it thinner (especially around the belly) and more sensitive to UV rays, sunburns and skin reactions.
 Also, because the layer around the belly is thinner, UVA rays, which penetrate deeper into the skin, can potentially impact the growing fetus.